 MFA Contextual Practice

-This pioneering and unique component of the MFA program has supported students, faculty, and research fellows for over two decades in the production of experimental works that expand the role of the arts in the public sphere.
+This pioneering and unique component of the MFA program supports students, faculty, and research fellows in the production of experimental works that expand the role of art in the public sphere.

 The Contextual Practice (CP) area of the graduate curriculum supports students in the production of socially engaged art projects that respond to or catalyze public contexts and audiences.

 Additional terms that have been used to circumscribe this practice are: